arthurwelle/codehover/README.md

 ## Quotes

-From <a href="https://stat.ethz.ch/R-manual/R-patched/library/base/html/Quotes.html">Quotes</a> we see than "*single quotes are normally only used to delimit character constants containing double quotes*".
+From <a href="https://stat.ethz.ch/R-manual/R-patched/library/base/html/Quotes.html">Quotes</a> we see that "*single quotes are normally only used to delimit character constants containing double quotes*".
 This is the exactlly use here, we have to use single quotes in the R code that we want to pass as text for the HTML table.

 For exemple, if we want to pass a ggplot2 title we could interchangebly use labs(title = "A Title") or labs(title = 'A Title'), but if we want to pass this as text to codehover we should use single quotes.